Banner Ads

 The Audience

-Readers ages span 30–50 with household incomes of 75K+.
-They are tech-savvy and are interested in current affairs, politics, and the arts.
+They are also interested in current affairs, politics, and the arts.
 They are already familiar with The New Yorker, but are not current subscribers.

 My Approach